 - Community and stakeholder management

-These elements will promote a structured and consistent approach to achieve quality assurance across our bushfire management activities.
+These elements promote a structured and consistent approach to achieve quality assurance across our bushfire management activities.

 The framework applies to all bushfire management activities performed across PPFRR activities and its two key support activities: